dart-archive/pub-dartlang/app/doc/glossary.markdown

 package.
 However, if you go over to A and execute its unit tests, in that context, it *is* the entrypoint since your app isn't involved.

+### Entrypoint directory

+A directory inside your package that is allowed to contain [Dart entrypoints](#entrypoint).
+Pub will ensure all of these directories get a "packages" directory, which is needed for "package:" imports to work.

+Pub has a whitelist of these directories: `benchmark`, `bin`, `example`, `test`, `tool`, and `web`.
+Any subdirectories of those (except `bin`) may also contain entrypoints.

 ### Immediate dependency

 A [dependency](#dependency) that your package directly uses itself.
 The